-This subject simulates what year 11 Visual Art General Subject and provides students with the opportunity to experience Senior Visual Art.
+This subject simulates what year 11 Visual Art General Subject and provides students with the opportunity to experience the academic rigour of Senior Visual Art.
 Students explore artists and respond to the investigations through making artworks.
-The mediums used range from drawing to digital artworks, painting to ceramics, and sculpture to finally aa project where students have a free choice in the final term of year 10 Art.
+The mediums used range from drawing to digital artworks, painting, ceramics, and sculpture.
+This subject is for those students wanting to study Visual Art (General) in years 11 and 12.